 where $\{x^{(i)}, y^{(i)}\}_{i=0}^{n-1}$ are context examples, $x^{(n)}$ is the query input with its corresponding response value $y^{(n)}$ masked as zero, and each $x^{(i)}\in\mathbb{R}^d$ and $y^{(i)}\in\mathbb{R}$ for all $i=0,\cdots,n$.
 Following \citep{DBLP:conf/icml/OswaldNRSMZV23}, we define linear self-attention over the same prompt as

 where $P, G \in \mathbb{R}^{(d+1) \times (d+1)}$ are learnable parameter matrices, and $M \in \mathbb{R}^{(n+1) \times (n+1)}$ is a fixed mask matrix defined as

-The goal of training linear transformers in this setting is to recover the unknown response variable corresponding to $x^{(n)}$, which is represented as zero in the prompt matrix $Z$.
-By appropriately constructing the parameter matrices $P$ and $G$, the linear attention model in \cref{eq:linear_attn} can successfully perform in-context learning for linear regression and simple classification tasks.
+The goal of training linear Transformers in this setting is to recover the unknown response variable corresponding to $x^{(n)}$, which is represented as zero in the prompt matrix $Z$.
+By appropriately constructing the parameter matrices $P$ and $G$, the linear attention model in \Cref{eq:linear_attn} can perform in-context learning for linear regression and simple classification tasks.
 However, the ability of such models to perform in-context learning for offline reinforcement learning remains poorly understood.
-And these analyses are purely theoretical and have not been empirically validated on practical tasks.
-Transformers can perform in-context supervised learning by mimicking gradient descent updates \citep{DBLP:conf/icml/OswaldNRSMZV23}, and in-context reinforcement learning through TD-like methods via appropriately constructed linear attention mechanisms \citep{DBLP:conf/iclr/WangBDZ25}.
-However, \citep{DBLP:conf/iclr/WangBDZ25} considers only the simplified setting of Markov Reward Processes (MRPs), where transitions and rewards depend solely on the current state, i.e., $s_{t+1} \sim p(\cdot|s_t)$ and $r_{t+1} = r(s_t)$, with time-dependent context representations. \xqs{More precisely, their formulation assumes that each trajectory consists solely of temporally continuous steps.} These restrictive assumptions do not hold in real-world decision-making problems, and their empirical results are limited to synthetic MRPs, which is hard to predict its performance on real-life RL tasks.
-To bridge this gap, we extend the analysis from MRPs to the more general MDP setting by estimating the state-action value function $Q(s, a)$ directly and removing the time dependency from the context representations.
+Moreover, these analyses are purely theoretical and have not been empirically validated on practical tasks.
+Transformers can perform in-context supervised learning by mimicking gradient descent updates \citep{DBLP:conf/icml/OswaldNRSMZV23}, and they can perform in-context reinforcement learning through TD-like methods via appropriately constructed linear attention mechanisms \citep{DBLP:conf/iclr/WangBDZ25}.
+However, \citep{DBLP:conf/iclr/WangBDZ25} considers only the simplified setting of Markov Reward Processes (MRPs), where transitions and rewards depend only on the current state, \ie, $s_{t+1} \sim p(\cdot|s_t)$ and $r_{t+1} = r(s_t)$, with time-dependent context representations. \xqs{More precisely, their formulation assumes that each trajectory consists only of temporally contiguous steps.} These restrictive assumptions do not hold in real-world decision-making problems, and the empirical results in that work are limited to synthetic MRPs, which makes it difficult to assess how well the method would perform on practical RL tasks.
+To bridge this gap, we extend the analysis from MRPs to the more general MDP setting by directly estimating the state-action value function $Q(s, a)$ and removing time dependence from the context representations.